worktheclock/replit.github.io/tutorials/29-paid-content-site.md

 1. Python's `os` and `shutil` packages, which provides useful functions for working with files and directories.
 2. Stripe's Python library.
 3. Flask, our web framework and the heart of the application.
-4. A helper function for Flask, which will allow us to send PDFs to users.
+4. A Flask helper function `send_from_directory`, which will allow us to send PDFs to users.
-5. A function from the Werkzeug WSGI (which Flask is built on) that we'll use when admins upload PDFs and other files.
+5. A function `secure_filename` from the Werkzeug WSGI (which Flask is built on) that we'll use when admins upload PDFs and other files.
 6. Replit's web framework and Replit DB integration, which we'll use for user authentication and persistent data storage
 7. `wraps` from Python's `functools`, which we'll use to make authorization decorators for restricting access to sensitive application functionality.